ssu-readinglists/readinglists/filter/refshares/README.txt

 3) extracts the RefShare RSS URL and the style from the rawtext string (this is stored in a span id - see "Styling" below)
 4) creates a refreshed cached version

 N.B.
-THE FREQUENCY WITH WHICH THE MOODLE CRON RUNS WILL DICTATE THE MAXIMUM POSSIBLE FREQUENCY FOR UPDATING CACHED VERSIONS OF REFSHARES
+THE FREQUENCY WITH WHICH THE SCHEDULED JOB RUNS WILL DICTATE THE MAXIMUM POSSIBLE FREQUENCY FOR UPDATING CACHED VERSIONS OF REFSHARES
-IF THE FILTER OPTION IS SET TO EXPIRE THE CACHE AFTER 1 MINUTE BUT THE CRON JOB RUNS EVERY 5 MINUTES THERE WILL BE A FOUR MINUTE WINDOW
-DURING WHICH CACHES ARE OUT OF DATE
+IF THE FILTER OPTION IS SET TO EXPIRE THE CACHE AFTER 1 MINUTE BUT THE SCHEDULED JOB RUNS EVERY 5 MINUTES THERE WILL BE A FOUR MINUTE WINDOW DURING WHICH CACHES ARE OUT OF DATE
 THIS MEANS THAT IF A USER REQUESTS THE PAGE DURING THESE FOUR MINUTES THE CACHE WOULD BE REFRESHED 'ON THE FLY' WHICH WILL RESULT IN SLOW
 RESPONSE TIMES FOR THE USER.
-THEREFORE IT IS BETTER FOR THE CACHE EXPIRY TIME IN THE FILTER OPTION TO BE LARGER THAN THE INTERVAL BETWEEN CRON RUNS
+THEREFORE IT IS BETTER FOR THE CACHE EXPIRY TIME IN THE FILTER OPTION TO BE LARGER THAN THE INTERVAL BETWEEN SCHEDULED JOB RUNS

 Styling
 -------